alecmoran7/zOffsetCorrection/README.md

 ## Intro
 This program was designed to modify .gcode files to compensate for the z-offset that comes with adding aftermarket bed leveling tools like the BLTouch.
-It works by subtracting the z-offset value you provide towards every z-value in every instruction of the print file.
+It works by subtracting the z-offset value you provide towards every z-value in all instructions of the print file.

 ## How to use
 - Download this repository